 The Company sells its wholesale merchandise primarily to major department stores, specialty stores, and third-party digital partners around the world, and extends credit based on an evaluation of each customer's financial capacity and condition, usually without requiring collateral.
 In the Company's wholesale business, concentration of credit risk is relatively limited due to the large number of customers and their dispersion across many geographic areas.
 However, the Company has three key wholesale customers that generate significant sales volume.
-During Fiscal 2020, the Company's sales to its three largest wholesale customers accounted for approximately 18% of total net revenues.
-Substantially all of the Company's sales to its three largest wholesale customers related to its North America segment.
-As of September 26, 2020, these three key wholesale customers constituted approximately 29% of total gross accounts receivable.
+During Fiscal 2021, the Company's sales to its three largest wholesale customers accounted for approximately 14% of total net revenues.
+Substantially all of the Company's sales to its three largest wholesale customers accounted for approximately 31% of total gross accounts receivable.